Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Why are their parents' music and styles (the 70s to 80s) so popular with teens today?
 What makes this generation of teens want to be like their parents?

 - What skills will this generation need to have as adults that their parents did not need to know?

 - What makes a good teenage friendship?

-- Is it better to date a lot of different people in high school or to stick with just one relationship?
+- Is it better to date many different people in high school or to stick with just one relationship?

 - Should you date a good friend?

 - How can you get out of the "friendship zone" in a relationship?

 - What is the best venue for going to a concert?